 Staying directly on Ocean Drive at the Beacon Hotel South Beach, awesome weekend ahead! #beaconhotelsouthbeach #beaconhotelmiami #miamibeach #oceandrive #neons #florida #southflorida #travelgram #instatravel #instatrip #flytrippers #flight #deals #travelblog #instapassort #beautiful #hotel #artdeco #historic #palmtrees #beautiful #nightlife #amazing #yul #yyz #yqb #yow #yvr #mia

 The Beacon South Beach Hotel is a boutique oceanfront hotel directly on Miami Beach (and arguably the entire State of Florida’s) most iconic street, Ocean Drive.
 It is located in a historic Art Deco building built in 1936, and it is quite beautiful.
-You can book this hotel directly on their website.
+You can use our link to book the Beacon Hotel Miami.

 By the way, the infamous scene from the cult classic film Scarface was actually filmed right next door!